hannesdelbeke/brain/books/thomas j frank notes - hyperfocus.md

         - Do work that doesn’t require a large attentional space
         - Are not working to their full potential
     - Sleep deficit makes us perceive our productivity as higher than it really is.
+> [!NOTE]-
-        - _Reminds me of Mike Tyson’s claim of being in the best shape of his life at 53.
+> _Reminds me of Mike Tyson’s claim of being in the best shape of his life at 53.
 It’s highly unlikely that he’s in better shape than he was in his boxing prime.
 My thinking on this is that when we have a recent low point with which to contrast our current state, we’ll falsely believe this current state is our all-time peak – due to recency bias and its effect on how we perceive that contrast, as well as pride.
 In my recent training, I’ve started to falsely believe that I’m getting in my best shape ever, when it’s clear that I’ve been in better shape at other times.
 During my ninja training, I could do 15 chins in one set – I’m still not back to that level.
 And during college, I bench pressed 300lbs at one point.
 Currently, I don’t even have access to a gym where I could test my bench._
+- sleep continued:
     - Dreaming and daydreaming are very similar – brain scans show activity in same regions of the brain (though it is higher when actually dreaming)
         - Bailey: “…dreaming is scatterfocus on steroids.”
         - Minds wander to many of the same places – regrets, fantasies, anxieties about future